What is Cryotherapy

-During Cryotherapy Session, client will disrobe and only be wearing socks, provided slippers and gloves.
+During Cryotherapy Session, the client will disrobe and only be wearing socks, provided slippers and gloves.
 Males must wear briefs.
-Machine is cooled to a temperature of -166℉ to ensure efficiency.
-Once cooled, client will step into the chamber and close magnetic door.
-Client is then raised to appropriate level.
-Session begins and chamber begins to cool to the ideal -238℉.
-During the session the client is asked to do quarter turns every 15 sec to avoid overexposure.
-Once the session is over chamber is aired out as the client is lowered back down.
-Client is then able to exit chamber and get dressed.
+The machine is cooled to a temperature of -166℉ to ensure efficiency.
+Once cooled, the client will step into the chamber and close the magnetic door.
+The client is then raised to the appropriate level.
+The session begins and chamber begins to cool to the ideal -238℉.
+During the session, the client is asked to do quarter turns every 15 sec to avoid overexposure.
+Once the session is over the chamber is aired out as the client is lowered back down.
+The client is then able to exit the chamber and get dressed.

 Cryotherapy causes a systemic response allowing the body to create an illusion that the body is freezing while in an Ice Bath the body tissue begins to freeze.
 In WBC the temperature can reach -289°F while in an Ice Bath the temperature can only reach 45°F. The time of exposure to each is different as well as in WBC is 3 minutes while an Ice Bath lasts for 20 minutes.
 Participants can feel immediate warmth in their muscles after WBC, while Ice Bath participants require a resting period after in order for muscles tissue to return to normal.